Methodology

 Children looked after in England including adoptions: statistics on children under local authority care.

-Vulnerable children and young people survey: summary of local authority survey data in England to help understand the impact of the coronavirus (COVID-19) pandemic on children’s social care.
+Vulnerable children and young people survey (opens in a new tab): summary of local authority survey data in England to help understand the impact of the coronavirus (COVID-19) pandemic on children’s social care.

 Help and support